blackhatethicalhacking/Nucleimonst3r/README.md

 Nucleimonst3r is written by Chris "SaintDruG" Abou-Chabke from Black Hat Ethical Hacking and is designed for Red Teams and Bug Bounty Hunters!
 </p>

-# Description
+## Description

 Nucleimonst3r is a high-speed vulnerability scanner designed for Bug Bounty Hunters and Red Teamers who need to quickly and efficiently identify potential targets for attack.
 The tool fetches URLs for a given domain and filters them based on specific extensions.
 The filtered URLs are then checked using the httpx tool and the results are saved in a file named "httpx_output.txt".
 This output is used by nuclei to scan the URLs for vulnerabilities using a prompt that will ask you what templates you want to run with some combination and a 'Hail Mary' option that lets you use all templates which get updated every time you run the tool.
-The templates are located at /root/nuclei-templates/.
+The templates are located at `$HOME/nuclei-templates/`.

 The tool offers several options for customizing the scan, including the ability to specify a custom path for saving results and to display statistics about the running scan.
 The statistics can be displayed in the terminal or written to an output file in JSON(Lines) format.
 The user can also specify the number of seconds to wait between showing a statistics update.

-# Features:
+## Features

 - Advanced Scanning Techniques: Nucleimonst3r is equipped with advanced scanning techniques that allow you to perform deep, comprehensive scans of your target website.
 The tool can be configured to look for specific vulnerabilities and security weaknesses, making it easy to identify potential threats and remediate them before they can be exploited.